Foundations for an Abstract Proof Theory in the Context of Horn Rules: Permutations and Simulations

-It is straightforward to verify that absorbing a grammar into a transmission rule (discussed in Sections~\ref{sec:overview} and~\ref{sec:abstract-calc}), yields a reachability rule, and that `fracturing' the grammar $\gram(\rru)$ from a reachability rule $\rru$, gives a transmission rule.
+Observe that absorbing a grammar into a transmission rule (discussed in Sections~\ref{sec:overview} and~\ref{sec:abstract-calc}), yields a reachability rule, and that `fracturing' the grammar $\gram(\rru)$ from a reachability rule $\rru$, gives a transmission rule.

-\begin{proposition} Let $\tru$ be a transmission rule, $\rru$ be a reachability rule, and $\hrus$ be a non-empty set of Horn rules. \begin{enumerate}
+\begin{proposition} Let $\tru$ be a transmission rule, $\rru$ be a reachability rule, and $\hrus$ be a non-empty set of Horn rules.
+Then, (1) $\tru \ug \gram(\hrus)$ is a reachability rule, and (2) $\rru \dg \gram(\rru)$ is a transmission rule. \end{proposition}